-Mapping glacier melt signals with satellite radar and scaleable cloud computing
+Mapping glacier melt signals with satellite radar and scalable cloud computing

 My masters degree was supported by a NASA Crysphere program grant to study melt patterns on glaciers across the Hindu-Kush Himalaya (HKH) region.
 I worked with Professors Nick Steiner and Kyle McDonald to assemble Sentinel-1 time series data across the entire HKH region and develop a retrieval algorithm to map the timing and duration of snow melt on glacier surfaces across the region.